dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/databricks.md

 bricks = dlt.destinations.databricks(staging_credentials_name="credential_x")
 ```

+## Additional destination capabilities

 ### dbt support
 This destination [integrates with dbt](../transformations/dbt/dbt.md) via [dbt-databricks](https://github.com/databricks/dbt-databricks).

 ### Syncing of `dlt` state
 This destination fully supports [dlt state sync](../../general-usage/state#syncing-state-with-destination).

+### Databricks User Agent
+We enable Databricks to identify that the connection is created by dlt.
+Databricks will use this user agent identifier to better understand the usage patterns associated with dlt integration.
+The connection identifier is `dltHub_dlt`.

 <!--@@@DLT_TUBA databricks-->